Everything you need to know about later vedic period

 • The Painted Grey Ware (PGW) phase is followed by the Northern Black Polished Ware (NBPW), which is associated with the Mahajanapada period (600BCE onwards).

-Timeline Of Vedic Age Pottery- 99Notes
+Timeline of Vedic Age Pottery- 99Notes

 • Shelters– Structures found were wattle-and-daub and mud huts.
 These were constructed using unbaked bricks.
 For example, baked bricks were found at Hastinapura.